sanjeev-thapa/react-dojo-blog/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+### `npx json-server --watch data/db.json --port 8000`
+Fetches `"data/db.json"` as full fake REST API with zero coding.
+It helps in quick back-end  prototyping and mocking.
+Open [http://localhost:8000](http://localhost:8000) to view json-server in your browser.
+Open [http://localhost:8000/blogs](http://localhost:8000/blogs) to view the blogs resource.
+Port number can be customized by replacing `8000` with your custom port number.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).